oracle-livelabs/security/data-safe/sqlfw/sqlfw.md

 16. Close any tip dialog boxes.

-17. On the worksheet, run the following SQL statement:
+17. On the worksheet, enter the following, and then click the **Run Statement** button:

     ```text
     <copy>SELECT FIRST_NAME, LAST_NAME, EMPLOYEE_ID FROM HCM1.EMPLOYEES;